AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-04-17-Resazurin-Metabolic-Assays-Protocol-for-Steven-VIMS-trip.md

 1. Prepare oysters for assays and try to use oysters in a similar size range.
 2. Place oysters in a labeled cup, beaker, or tripour.
 3. Prepare n=1-2 cups for blank samples that will have solution, but no oysters, for reference.
 4. Fill each cup with the required volume of resazurin working stock.
-Oysters should be completely submerged at a minimum volume of approximately 1 mL per mm length.
+Oysters should be completely submerged at a volume of approximately 0.5 mL per mm length.
+For example, a 20 mm oyster could be in 10 mL of water as long as it is submerged.
 5. Proceed with the first measurement (next step below).

 ## Measurements